 The same thing happens for disk space and bandwidth which is claimed to be unlimited by various small and big brands whereas SiteGround has shown how much SSD storage and bandwidth they provide.
 (Though they claim unmetered data transfer for shared hosting, they also have mentioned how much websites and visitors that particular plan can handle without any major problem.
 E.g. With StartUp plan (shared) you can host only one website, and it’s sufficient for ~10K visitors.)

-When you sign in your hosting account, you can find all technical details with ease.
+When you sign in your hosting account, you can find all the technical details with ease.
 How much CPU/RAM your website(s) are using, your IP address, nameservers, INODE usage, etc. everything can be monitored at a single dashboard.

 They have also said that their GoGeek plan will have fewer accounts on the server so you can get better performance.
 Simple sign up process and navigation throughout the hosting account is completely noob-friendly.

 Yes, they have many services to upsell but everything is kept clear and transparent.

 Many local business or country/language specific blogs have their major target audience in a single country.
 At the same time, you may not know when your blog will grow and start getting international traffic.

 That’s the reason, SiteGround has focused globally to cater both types of customers.